Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Power Allocation Algorithm for CF MIMO-ISAC

-which can be directly obtained from MCG by setting the deflection factor to zero.
-We herein omit the detailed implementation steps of PP-MSD-ILS since they can be obtained from the PP-MCG-ILS by simply revising step 4 of Algorithm \ref{alg:PP-MCG}.
+which can be obtained from MCG by setting the deflection factor to zero.
+We herein omit the detailed implementation steps of PP-MSD-ILS since they can be obtained from the PP-MCG-ILS in \textbf{Algorithm} \ref{alg:PP-MCG} by simply removing \textbf{step 5} and performing the direction update in \textbf{step 6} using \eqref{eq:search direction MSD}.